bidmad/Bidmad-iOS/README[EN].md

 ```
 </details>

-### 전면 광고
+### Interstitial Ad
-1. 전면 광고를 노출시키기 전, load 메서드를 호출합니다.
+1. Call the load method before displaying the interstitial ad.
-2. onLoadAd 콜백 수신 이후, show(on:) 메서드를 호출해 미리 로드된 전면 광고를 디스플레이 합니다.
+2. After receiving the onLoadAd callback, call the show(on:) method to display the preloaded interstitial ad.

 <details markdown="1">
 <summary>Sample Code (Load)</summary>